Europe & Australia

 “We plan to do a video show which no other pop group in the world has done before”, says Björn.
 “TV cameras will record us live at our concerts and transmit the video directly to a huge on stage screen.
 This way even the people in the last rows will see everything.”

 Gerald Büchelmaier, BRAVO 6/1977, p.
 42

-- Audio recordings of the Australian concerts exist according to Benny’s son Ludvig Andersson:
+- Official recordings of ten Australian concerts exist according to Ludvig Andersson: